String topology of finite groups of Lie type: Introduction

-of the fibration $BG^{h\sigma} \to BG$, $\alpha \mapsto \alpha(1)$, with fibre homotopy equivalent to $G$, is a module spectral sequence over the spectral sequence \eqref{ss:alg} and converges to $H^\ast(BG^{h\sigma})$ as a module over $\bbH^\ast(LBG)$.
-On the $E_2$--page, the module structure is free of rank $1$ on a generator of $E_2^{0,d} \isom H^d(G) \isom \F_\ell$. \end{enumerate} \end{Th} The construction of the module structure is given in Section~\ref{sec:products}, and in overview form in Remark~\ref{rk:summary}; the properties of the spectral sequence are proven in Section~\ref{sec:spectralsequences}; and everything is put together to give Theorem~\ref{thm:mainresult} in the beginning of Section~\ref{sec:tezuka}.
-More general coefficient rings than $\F_\ell$ are possible; see Remark~\ref{rk:generalcoefficients}.
+via the above constructions, extending the natural $H^*(BG;\F_\ell)$--module structure on these cohomology groups (Definition~\ref{def:stringprodandmod} and Corollary~\ref{cor:bulletalgandmodstr}).
+Moreover, the string product on $\bbH^\ast(LBG)$ and this module structure lift to the level of the Serre spectral sequences of the evaluation maps $LBG \to BG$ and $BG^{h\sigma} \to BG$ (Theorem~\ref{thm:ssforlbgbghsigma}). \end{Th}

-In the case where $H^*(BG)$ is a polynomial ring and $\sigma$ acts as the identity on $H^*(BG)$, the spectral sequences collapse at the $E_2$--pages, providing a structured isomorphism between the $E_\infty$--pages, and hence a structured isomorphism between $H^*(LBG)$ and $H^*(BG^{h\sigma})$.
-See Remark~\ref{rk:polysscollapse}.
-In general, the spectral sequences of Theorem~\ref{thm:mainresult}(\ref{it:mainresult-ringss}),(\ref{it:mainresult-modss}) are unknown, and have differentials.
-For example, our product on $\bbH^*(LBG)$ is expected to always be commutative, see Remark~\ref{rk:cmcomp}, whereas the Pontryagin product on $H_*(G)$ is usually non-commutative in the presence of torsion, see Remark~\ref{rk:noncomm}, forcing nontrivial differentials to appear in (\ref{it:mainresult-ringss}).
-Nevertheless, we show that the question whether the $E_\infty$--pages are isomorphic is equivalent to a single class being nonzero.
-To state this precisely, consider the homotopy fibre sequence
+In good cases both Serre spectral sequences of Theorem~\ref{thm:mainresult} collapse at the $E_2$--pages, providing a structured isomorphism between the $E_\infty$--pages, and hence a structured isomorphism between $H^*(LBG)$ and $H^*(BG^{h\sigma})$.
+In general the spectral sequences do not collapse, however, and indeed while the product on $\bbH^*(LBG)$ is commutative (see Theorem~\ref{thm:cmcomparison2}), the product on the $E_2$--page of the corresponding spectral sequence in general is not, forcing nontrivial differentials to appear.
+See Remark~\ref{rk:noncommutativee2}.
+Nevertheless, we show that the question whether $H^*(BG^{h\sigma};\F_\ell)$ is free of rank one over $\bbH^*(LBG;\F_\ell)$ boils down to a single class being nonzero.
+Consider the homotopy fibre sequence